Instruction sequences expressing multiplication algorithms: Dealing with -Bit Words

 \section{Dealing with $n$-Bit Words}

 This section is concerned with dealing with bit strings of length $n$ by means of Boolean registers.
-It contains definitions which facilitate the description of instruction sequences that compute the product of two natural numbers represented in the binary number system according to the Karatsuba multiplication algorithm.
+It contains definitions which facilitate the description of instruction sequences that express the long multiplication algorithm and the Karatsuba multiplication algorithm.

+Henceforth, it is assumed that a fixed but arbitrary positive natural number $N$ has been given.
+The above-mentioned algorithms compute the binary representation of the product of two natural numbers represented by bit strings of the same length.
+In Section~\ref{sect-KMA}, the instruction sequences expressing these algorithms will be described for the case where this length is $N$.

 In the sequel, bit strings of length $n$ will mostly be called \emph{$n$-bit words}.
 The prefix ``$n$-bit'' is left out if $n$ is irrelevant or clear from the context.

-It is assumed that a fixed but arbitrary positive natural number $N$ has been given.
-The Karatsuba multiplication algorithm actually computes a function on bit strings.
-In Section~\ref{sect-KMA}, we will give a description of an instruction sequence that computes the restriction of the function concerned to bit strings of a fixed but arbitrary length according to this algorithm. $N$ is taken as this fixed but arbitrary length.

 Let $\kappa{:}i$ ($\kappa \in \set{\mathsf{in},\mathsf{out},\mathsf{aux}}$, $i \in \Natpos$) be the name of a Boolean register.
 Then $\kappa$ and $i$ are called the \emph{kind} and \emph{number} of the Boolean register.
 Successive Boolean registers are Boolean registers of the same kind with successive numbers.
-Words are stored by means of Boolean registers such that the successive bits of a stored word are the content of successive Boolean registers.
+Words are stored by means of Boolean registers such that the successive bits of a stored word are the contents of successive Boolean registers.

 Henceforth, the name of a Boolean register will mostly be used to refer to the Boolean register in which the least significant bit of a word is stored.
 Let $\kappa{:}i$ and $\kappa'{:}i'$ be the names of Boolean registers and let $n \in \Natpos$.
-Then we say that $\kappa{:}i$ and $\kappa'{:}i'$ \emph{lead to partially coinciding $n$-bit words} if $k = k'$ and $|i - i'| < n$.
+Then we say that $\kappa{:}i$ and $\kappa'{:}i'$ \emph{lead to partially coinciding $n$-bit words} if $k = k'$ and $0 < |i - i'| < n$.